Ube ice cream: History

-Due to its vivid and vibrant violet colour and a moderately sweet and nutty taste, ube has been a staple of Filipino desserts, most notably ube halaya.
+Due to its vivid and vibrant violet color, ube has been a staple of Filipino desserts, most notably ube halaya, which has a moderately sweet and nutty taste.
+As plain boiled ube is nearly flavorless similar to kamote (sweet potato), taro (known as gabi locally) and other root crops, the "ube flavor" is really the flavor of ube halaya, which is ube cooked with coconut milk or cow's milk and sugar.
 The earliest recorded use of ube in ice cream was in a recipe from 1922, when ice cream's introduction to Filipino culture during the American occupation (as the local adaptation sorbetes) led to new flavors like mango, pinipig, and melon.
 The recipe called for mashed ube, milk, sugar, and crushed ice.
 During that time, ice cream was also hand-churned in a garapinyera, a manually operated ice cream mixer.

 Ube ice cream has risen in popularity outside the Philippines, due to its use by Filipino immigrants in restaurants (often with halo-halo) and Trader Joe's line of ube products, its vivid violet color and the spread of its pictures on social media.